 The following book chapter called ‘Housework & Hints’ was written by Beryl Irving, grandmother and great-grandmother of the founders of Irving Scott.
-It is an extract from the ‘The Family Weekend Book’.
+It is an extract from the ‘The Family Weekend Book’ about housework with domestic staff.
 You can find out more about the author on Berylirving.com.
 Illustrations are author’s own.

 General Hints, The Kitchen Fire, Old-time Hints

 Suppose you awake one morning to the ghastly realisation that for some reason or another there are no servants today.